 Carola Carazzone, DAFNE’s Board Member and Assifero’s Secretary General, writes for WINGS’ #LiftUpPhilanthropy Series on how the European philanthropic sector can build itself for the future and cultivate the special role of philanthropy support organisations as enablers, accelerators, and multipliers of social change.

 Society is transforming at a rapid rate, and there is a need to pause, take stock and reflect on what these transformations mean for the philanthropy sector.
-What new tools are being used?
-Who are our potential future partners?
-What new needs are emerging?
-Who are the next generation of funders and donors worldwide?
-What are their priorities?

 About Next Philanthropy

 In seeking to explore these questions and more, the Next Philanthropy initiative has stimulated and facilitated discussions by organising events, conducting country-specific profiles and interviews, collating publications, holding webinars and generating articles.
+We have collaborated on an open-source knowledge hub which includes a variety of relevant articles, studies and websites.

 The project has been implemented jointly with Alliance, Dafne, AVPA (African Venture Philanthropy Alliance), AVPN (Asian Venture Philanthropy Network), EVPA (European Venture Philanthropy Association) and WINGS (Worldwide Initiatives for Grantmaker Support).